HKJPN/markdown-editor/README.md

 ---
 ## ✨ What’s New in v1.5.7

-This release focuses on the powerful new ways to share and **protect** your documents.
+This release focuses on new ways to share and **protect** your documents.
 * **Advanced Viewer Modes:** Safely distribute your work with new *Viewer*, *Restricted*, and *Password-protected* export options.
 * **Redesigned Export Experience:** A brand-new, centralized Export dialog makes your workflow smoother than ever.
 * **Improved the menu-bar:** **Latest-version notification** with current/latest version display and access to the latest Release page.